Massachusetts Tint Exemption

 5%

 Lower VLT percentage = darker tint.
-The highlighted bars show Massachusetts's legal limits.
+The highlighted bar shows Massachusetts's 35% VLT legal limit.
+Anything darker requires a medical exemption.

 Want to Go Darker?
 Get a Medical Exemption